 By Kahini Iyer Aug.
 07, 2019

-The hotly debated Transgender Persons (Protection of Rights) Bill was passed in the Lok Sabha on Monday, causing activist to declare a “Gender Justice Murder Day.”
-The community’s frustration is understandable, as their campaign to have a say in the Bill has gone largely ignored for months.
+The trasngender community’s frustration at the Transgender Persons (Protection of Rights) Bill is understandable, as their campaign to have a say in the Bill has gone largely ignored for months.

-s the whole country diverted their collective attention span to the Kashmir issue raging in the Rajya Sabha, which ultimately resulted in the Centre revoking Jammu and Kashmir’s special status, another major decision has been quietly taken in the background.
+As the whole country diverted their collective attention span to the Kashmir issue raging in the Rajya Sabha back in August, which ultimately resulted in the Centre revoking Jammu and Kashmir’s special status, another major decision has been quietly taken in the background.
 On the same day, the Lok Sabha passed the controversial Transgender Persons (Protection of Rights) Bill, 2019, by a voice vote, even as members of Congress, DMK, and Trinamool protested against the bill.
 Now, the bill will have to pass in the Rajya Sabha to become law, where the BJP does not enjoy an absolute majority.

 The Transgender Persons (Protection of Rights) Bill, 2019 was introduced by Minister Thawarchand Gehlot on July 19 and its quick passage is yet another indication of the breakneck speed at which the Parliament has lately been operating.
 Speaking about the bill, Minister of State for Social Justice Ratanlal Kataria claimed that it will safeguard rights of transgender persons and combat the discrimination that they face.
 In his speech on the floor of the Lower House, Kataria also claimed that they accepted most of the “27 amendments” to the original bill – the Transgender Rights Bill – which was made public in August 2016.
 However, the transgender community and activists remain vehemently against it, claiming that the new bill boasts of only two modifications, both of which Gee Imaan Semmalar, a transgender activist quoted in The News Minute, calls a “cosmetic change”.